loic-bodolec/magicpills-dashboard/README.md

 ### TODOs

-- Implement unit tests
+- Implement unit tests to ensure the reliability of components and logic.
-- Implement end-to-end (E2E) tests
+- Implement end-to-end (E2E) tests to validate the user journey and interactions.
-- Develop filtering functionality
+- Develop filtering functionality for dynamic data visualization based on user input.
-- Add performance indicators (e.g., notifications, trend icons, etc.)
+- Add performance indicators (e.g., notifications, trend icons, etc.) to enhance the dashboard's usability.
+- Integrate a back-end connection to fetch real-time data instead of using mock data.